portal-hq/portal_flutter_example/README.md

 ### 3. Configure the API Key
-Update the `initializePortal` method in the `PortalExample` class with your PortalSwift API key:
+Update the `initializePortal` method in the `PortalExample` class with your Portal client API key:

 ```dart
 const apiKey = "your-api-key";